2015 Pan American Junior Athletics Championships

-The 2015 Pan American Junior Championships was the eighteenth edition of the biennial track and field competition for under-20 athletes from the Americas, organised by the Association of Panamerican Athletics.
+The 2015 Pan American Junior Championships was the eighteenth edition of the biennial track and field competition for Under-20 athletics from the Americas, organised by the Association of Panamerican Athletics.
 It was held in Edmonton, Alberta, Canada, at the Foote Field from 31 July to 2 August.

 A detailed report of the event and an analysis of the results was given for the IAAF.